danbz/aesthetic-programming/source/OSP.md

 ## OSP
-Open Source Publishing questions the influence and affordance of digital tools through its practice of (commissioned) graphic design, pedagogy and applied research.
+Open Source Publishing questions the influence and affordance of digital tools through its practice of (commissioned) graphic design, pedagogy, and applied research.
 Hence they prefer to use exclusively free and open source softwares (F/LOSS).
-Currently the group is composed of people with backgrounds in graphic design, typography and development.
+Currently the group is composed of people with backgrounds in graphic design, typography, and software development.
 They find excitement in the cross-over between its members respective fields and competences.

 ### Book layout
-Since 2013, OSP makes printed publications with web technologies: HTML, CSS, Javascript.
+Since 2013, OSP makes printed publications with web technologies: HTML, CSS, and Javascript.
 The use of these technologies allows for new kinds of layout and new publication pipelines where multiple output formats (website, book, ebook) can be produced based on the same content.
 The contents of this book were written in the Markdown markup language and